ricardoemerson/typescript-development-extensions-pack/README.md

-# VS Code TypeScript Development Extensions Pack
+# TypeScript Development Extensions Pack

-This extension pack packages some useful extensions for TypeScript development in VS Code.
+This extension package contains useful extensions for working with TypeScript in visual studio code.

 ### Extensions Included